POSTS TAGGED: Apple iOS

 Posted May 13, 2014 at 04:30 pm by Will Verduzco

 Up until a couple of device generations ago, Apple’s iOS held a distinct advantage over Android with regards to both application quality and quantity.
 But recently, Android apps have caught up, and in many ways surpassed what’s available or even possible on iOS.
 Much of this is due to Android now commanding the vast majority of smartphone market share, which in turn piques third party developer interest.
 However, a good deal is due to Android giving third party developers significantly more freedom than what is allowed by iOS.

-Posted July 20, 2013 By: Will Verduzco
+Posted July 20, 2013 at 11:00 pm by Will Verduzco

 So you’ve got an Android device running ICS or greater and it supports USB host mode.
 However, your car only has an iPod connector, but you want to listen to some tunes.
 Now, you could always replace your car’s built-in head unit for one with an auxiliary input jack.
 However, that requires quite a bit of effort.
 You could also use an FM transmitter, but you actually intend on listening to your music, rather than fighting the static and bad sound quality.

-Posted June 11, 2013 By: Pulser_G2
+Posted June 11, 2013 at 04:00 pm by Pulser_G2

 In case you are someone like I am who doesn’t follow the annual “update” of iOS, this is where they make it more like Android and make use of some features Android has had for years (i.e. notification pull-down), and announce a few changes and “new” things the rest of the world has done for years.